Rhodes fires: Planes sent to collect stranded Britons

 It has advised those affected by wildfires to follow emergency service guidance and to call 112 if there is immediate danger.

-It comes as authorities on Corfu have started evacuating parts of the island, which is also popular with British tourists, after wildfires spread there on Sunday.

-Meanwhile, British holidaymakers in Rhodes have described being stuck in a nightmare for yet another night.
+Meanwhile, British holidaymakers have described being stuck in a nightmare for yet another night.

-Many had to abandon their belongings and flee on foot as fires spread from the centre of the Greek island towards its eastern coast, where many resort hotels are situated.
+Many had to abandon their belongings and flee on foot in extreme heat as fires spread from the centre of the Greek island towards its eastern coast, where many resort hotels are situated.

 Some tourists ended up in other parts of the island, but with hotels at capacity, others have had to sleep on mattresses in emergency and makeshift accommodation.